Loading... Please wait...

-Weight Loss Tips
+Weight Management Tips

 Fat Makers

-1. High-Fat & Carbohydrate Meals or Snacks Like breads and breadings, cakes and cookies, candies, Corn Syrup, Fructose, Refined Sugar, crackers and snack chips, fried foods, frostings, mayonnaise and salad dressings, ice cream, puddings and shortenings.
+High-Fat & Carbohydrate Meals or Snacks - breads and breadings, cakes and cookies, candies, Corn Syrup, Fructose, Refined Sugar, crackers and snack chips, fried foods, frostings, mayonnaise and salad dressings, ice cream, puddings and shortenings.
 Have no more than 10 to 20 grams of fat per day, depending on your weight.

-10. Mismanaged Stress When we are reacting to stress rather than meeting it and growing from it, many of us overeat, consuming foods high in fat and refined sugar, and also skip exercise.
+Mismanaged Stress - when we are reacting to stress rather than meeting it and growing from it, many of us overeat, consuming foods high in fat and refined sugar, and also skip exercise.
 Studies report distress related triggering of the "starvation response" -- that is, an unconscious tendency to store food, as if our bodies were preparing for famine.
 Not only that, distress sets fat making processes into overdrive, so we end up storing a great deal of added body fat.

 Fat Burners